tigrouind/AITD-roomviewer/README.md

    - Select "alonedark.bms" script
    - Select all files named ETAGE00.PAK, ETAGE01.PAK, ETAGE02.PAK, ... from game folder (eg: "C:\GOG Games\Alone in the Dark\").
 Hold control key to select multiple files.
    - As output folder, choose the "GAMEDATA" folder you created previously.
+   - For Time Gate, CAMSALxx.PAK archives should also be extracted.

 ## Commands